open-life-science/open-life-science.github.io/policies-procedures-and-docs/communications/slack-guide.md

 ## Specific channels and rituals:

 - `#internal-work`: synchronous and asynchronous communication.
 Some topics may go in a specific sub-channel, e.g. a nebula-specific internal channel, the web/design team channel, etc.
     - :calendar: Start-of-week ritual: Go through your emails, slacks, and to-do lists.
 What's the plan this week?
-Post a few notes in Slack so others know what's one your mind.
+Post a few notes in Slack so others know what's on your mind.
 - `#internal-casual`: Post your cat and your baby here, and a picture of your cappuccino.
 - `#internal-project-updates`:
     -  :calendar: Twice a month ritual: Post a short update on the successes, challenges and plans or opportunities you've had in your project over the last few weeks.
 These are generally compiled once a month into a report and shared with the entire team and with Governance.
 [Report template](https://github.com/open-life-science/internal-policies-and-procedures/tree/main/ols-reports).